Chlorite group: Members of the chlorite group

 Clinochlore, pennantite, and chamosite are the most common varieties.
 Several other sub-varieties have been described.
 A massive compact variety of clinochlore used as a decorative carving stone is referred to by the trade name seraphinite.
 It occurs in the Korshunovskoye iron skarn deposit in the Irkutsk Oblast of Eastern Siberia.

 Uses

 Chlorite does not have any specific industrial uses of any importance.
 Some rock types containing chlorite, such as chlorite schist, have minor decorative uses or as construction stone.
 However, chlorite is a common mineral in clay, which has a vast number of uses.

+Chlorite schist has been used as roofing granules, the mineral granules adhered to asphalt composition shingles due to the green color.
+It was quarried near Ely, Minnesota, US, until superseded by synthetic materials.